 Active Segments include:

-- Engagement Segments: This can take many forms. the most sophisticated form will combine purchase behaviors, combined with web engagement frequency and email responsiveness.
-Many struggle to combine this data into a complete profile for scoring.
+This can take many forms. the most sophisticated form will combine purchase behaviors, combined with web engagement frequency and email responsiveness.
+Many struggle to combine these types of data into a complete profile for scoring.
 Yet this can take a few other forms based on the completeness of your data.
 Most important is to define clearly the “engagement window” and break it down by frequency of engagement vs. density of engagement.

-- Episodic Segments: Like any form of advertising, consumer operate in waves driven by ad stimuli.
-This can change dramatically by time of season.
-By creating Episodic segments you can be prepared for flash promotion, and cyclical events by allowing you to see who is historically most active at different times of year.
+Like any form of advertising, consumers operate in waves driven by ad stimuli.
+This can change dramatically by time of the season.
+By creating Episodic segments you can be prepared for last-minute business decisions like flash promotion, and cyclical events by allowing you to see who is historically most active at different times of the year.

 Let iPost show you how to use intuitive drag and drop audience experimentation workflows to build your most optimal behavioral segments.